alextra66/RRTD/README.md

 # RRTD

-RRTD: A Dataset for Railway Defect Detection
+RRTD: A Dataset for Rail Defect Detection